 2. Use a WordPress plugin to limit queries

-There are various WordPress plugins that can help reduce the number of requests to your server.
+There are various WordPress plugins that can help you limit the number of queries to your server.
 One of them is “Rate Limiting”.
-This plugin allows you to set a query limit per hour for each user.
-You can decide how many queries per hour each user can perform, which will help you control server load.
+This plugin allows you to set a limit on the number of queries per hour for each user.
+You can decide how many queries per hour each user can make, which will help you control the load on your server.

 Another popular plugin is “WP Limit Login Attempts” which can help limit the number of login attempts, which is often the cause of the 429 error.
 This plugin allows you to set the maximum number of login attempts for each user, as well as the time period after which the attempts are reset.